davidserra9/namedcurves/README.md

 [David Serrano-Lozano](https://davidserra9.github.io/), [Luis Herranz](http://www.lherranz.org/), [Michael S. Brown](http://www.cse.yorku.ca/~mbrown/) and [Javier Vazquez-Corral](https://www.jvazquez-corral.net/)

 ## News 🚀
 - [Nov24]  Code update.
-We release the inference images for MIT5K-UEGAN and PPR10K.
+We release the inference images for MIT5K-UEGAN.
 - [July24] We realease the code and pretrained models of our paper.
 - [July24] Our paper NamedCurves is accepted to ECCV24!